JanBerktold/go-rockseven/README.md

 A simple package for interacting with your http://www.rock7mobile.com/ devices using HTTP requests.

+## Installation

+Package is designed to be compatible with every major Go release since 1.1.
+It can be installed using Go's native toolchain.

+		go get github.com/janberktold/go-rockseven

 ## Sending

 Sending a message to an endpoint, providing the IMEI number: